Red-faced cisticola

 The red-faced cisticola (Cisticola erythrops) is a species of bird in the family Cisticolidae.
 It is widely present across sub-Saharan Africa (rare in southern Africa).
 Its natural habitats are subtropical or tropical seasonally wet or flooded lowland grassland and swamps.

+Taxonomy

+The red-faced cisticola was formally described in 1857 by the German ornithologist Gustav Hartlaub under the binomial name Drymoeca erythrops based on a specimen collected near Calabar in Nigeria.
+The specific epithet erythrops combines the Ancient Greek ερυθρος/eruthros meaning "red" with ωψ/ōps meaning "eye" or "face".
+The red-faced cisticola is now one of 53 species placed in the genus Cisticola that was introduced in 1829 by the German naturalist Johann Jakob Kaup.